OMEAkin/OMEAkin/README.md

 ## Hi there, the name is Mercy 👋

 With a desire to combine health sciences, technology and ethics, I am working towards finding my niche.
-I am interested in analyzing multimodal healthcare datasets, building ML/AI and statistical models for clinical and biomedical research.
-Alongside this, I am also passionate about community building through organizing conferences & interdisciplinary collaborations, and contributing to the development of ethical healthcare AI policies & strategies.
+I am interested in analyzing multimodal healthcare datasets, and building ML/AI & statistical models for clinical and biomedical research.
+Alongside this, I am also passionate about community building (e.g. through organizing conferences & interdisciplinary collaborations), and contributing to the development of ethical healthcare AI policies & strategies.

 I am always learning, and advices & suggestions are highly welcomed. :)